rsxdalv/sillytavern-tts-webui/readme.md

 ## SillyTavern TTS Extension adapted for TTS WebUI

+This is an extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern) that allows you to use [TTS WebUI](https://github.com/rsxdalv/tts-webui) as a TTS provider.
+However, it requires disabling the original TTS Extension during use, because all of the settings overlap.
+Currently the only change to the system code is handling empty/invalid audio.

 # Provider Requirements.
 Because I don't know how, or if you can, and/or maybe I am just too lazy to implement interfaces in JS, here's the requirements of a provider that the extension needs to operate.